Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Spatial Distribution of Probability Density of Quantum Gravitational States of Ultracold Neutrons

-The spatial distribution Eq.(\ref{eq:21}) is defined in the interval $0 \le Z \le 2.34\,{\rm mm}$.
-One can show that the probability density Eq.(\ref{eq:21}) for first twelve quantum gravitational $n'$--state, integrated over the region $0 \le Z \le 2.34\,{\rm mm}$, is equal to unity.
-For other excited states the probability decreases with $n'$ increasing.
+This spatial distribution is defined within the interval \(0 \leq Z \leq 2.34\,\text{mm}\).
+It can be shown that the integrated probability density over this range equals unity for the first 12 quantum gravitational states.
+For higher excited states, the probability decreases as \(n'\)~increases.

-Now we are able to proceed for a description of the experimental data on a spatial distribution of quantum gravitational states of ultracold neutrons, obtained by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-It is obvious that an experimental observation of a spatial distribution of quantum gravitational states of ultracold neutrons in the region III, projected onto the pixelated detector, depends strongly on the wave function of quantum gravitational states of ultracold neutrons in the region II.
-Below we consider two possibilities for a construction of the wave function of a quantum gravitational state of ultracold neutrons in the region II.
+The spatial distribution of quantum gravitational states of ultracold neutrons, as measured by Ichikawa {et al.} \cite{Ichikawa2014}, depends significantly on the wave functions of quantum gravitational states in region II.
+Two possible constructions of these wave functions are explored below.